pelias/schema/README.md

 #### output schema file

-Use this script to pretty-print the whole schema file or a single mapping to stdout.
+Use this script to pretty-print the schema's mappings to stdout.

 ```bash
 node scripts/output_mapping.js